Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) Sees Unusually-High Trading Volume

-Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) shares saw unusually-high trading volume on Wednesday .
-Approximately 1,370,984 shares changed hands during mid-day trading, a decline of 79% from the previous session’s volume of 6,401,661 shares.The stock last traded at $10.17 and had previously closed at $10.00.
+Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) shares saw an uptick in trading volume on Tuesday .
+817,800 shares changed hands during trading, a decline of 87% from the previous session’s volume of 6,471,419 shares.The stock last traded at $10.38 and had previously closed at $10.33.

 Telefonaktiebolaget LM Ericsson (publ) Company Profile (NASDAQ:ERIC)